vadim9999/AntFarmReactNative/README.md

 - NativeBase
 - React Navigation

-Migrated from `easy-bluetooth-classic` to `react-native-bluetooth-serial`
+Migrated from `easy-bluetooth-classic` to `react-native-bluetooth-classic`

 Tried libraries they displays name of devices as null:
 - `react-native-ble-manager`